corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ### Parameters

-* `paymentId`.
-Either a customer supplied external ref or UUID portion of the payment UniqueIdentifier.
+`paymentId`.
+Either a customer supplied external ref or UUID portion of the payment `UniqueIdentifier`.

 ### Return type